lykims/learn-spanish/README.md

 ## Objective

-This website was created to learn Spanish vocabulary faster in a fun way and new technologies at the same time.
+This website was created to learn Spanish vocabulary and web development tools at the same time.

 ## Development Tools